 - Set the temperature for 400°F and time for 20 minutes.

-- After 15 minutes, flip potato wedges using tongs so they get crispy on all sides.
-If 20 minutes is not enough to cook the potato wedges through, add an additional 2-4 minutes.
+- After 10-15 minutes, flip potato wedges using tongs so they get crispy on all sides.
+If potato wedges are not cooked through after 20 minutes, add an additional 2-4 minutes.

 - Sprinkle with parsley and serve immediately.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!